About The MO HealthNet Division

 MO HealthNet’s improved POS computer system allows each claim to be referenced against the participant’s pharmacy claims history, medical claims history (including ICD-9 codes), and procedural data (CPT codes) transparently.
 For those patients that meet any of the approval criteria, the claim will be paid automatically.
 In the rare instances when a phone call is necessary, our responsive hotline call center is available seven day a week, which allows providers prompt access to a paid claim for the requested product.
 In addition to receiving messages regarding the outcome of the claims processing and the reimbursement amount, pharmacy providers receive prospective drug use review alert messages for their information at the time the prescriptions are dispensed.

-MO HealthNet provides all participants with a plastic identification card with a magnetic strip for swipe devices.
+MO HealthNet provides all participants with an insurance card with a magnetic strip for swipe devices.
 As a result, providers have access to the most up-to-date benefit information.
-Providers may access eligibility information via a point-of-service terminal that generates a detailed printout of all eligibility information, or they can call the Interactive Voice Response (IVR) Unit’s telephone number at 573/635-8908.
-Providers can also access eligibility information at the MO HealthNet billing Web site.
+Providers may access eligibility information via a point-of-service terminal that generates a detailed printout of all eligibility information, or they can call the Family Support Division at 1-855-373-4636 or the Participant Services Unit at (800) 392-2161.
+Providers can also access eligibility information at the MO HealthNet billing website.

-Pregnant women and children may qualify for MO HealthNet only (no cash payment) under comparisons of income to the higher percentages of federal poverty level based on the child’s age.
-Pregnant women and infants under age one may qualify under the poverty program if they have income of less than 185% of the federal poverty level.
-Children ages 1-5 are eligible at 133% of the poverty level.
+Pregnant women and children may qualify for MO HealthNet only (no cash payment) under comparisons of income to the higher percentages of FPL based on the child’s age.
+Pregnant women and infants under age one may qualify under the poverty program if they have income of less than 196% of the FPL.
+Children ages 1-5 are eligible at 148% of the poverty level.
 Children age 6-18 are eligible at 100% of the poverty level.

-Uninsured children in families with income above Medicaid poverty standards may qualify for MO HealthNet for Kids (SCHIP) if their family’s gross income is below 300% of the federal poverty level.
+Uninsured children in families with income above Medicaid poverty standards may qualify for MO HealthNet for Kids (SCHIP) if their family’s gross income is below 300% of the FPL.

-Elderly, blind and disabled individuals — The non-spenddown income limit is 85% of the federal poverty level.
-Persons above the non-spenddown income limit must incur medical expenses (spenddown) equal to the amount their income exceeds the limit before they are eligible.
+Elderly, blind and disabled individuals — The non-spend down income limit is 85% of the FPL.
+Persons above the non-spend down income limit must incur medical expenses (spend down) equal to the amount their income exceeds the limit before they are eligible.

 MO HealthNet for Families (MAF) provides healthcare coverage for families with income that does not exceed the July 16, 1996 Aid to Families with Dependent Children (AFDC) income standards.